 The Attention Economy Is Real.
-Here’s How to Win in It.
+Here’s How to Make It Work.

 Over forty years ago, Nobel Prize-winning political scientist Herbert A. Simon coined the term “attention economy” to describe a world where an abundance of information creates a scarcity of attention.
 That was long before TikTok, Instagram Reels, and endless scroll changed how we consume content — and how brands compete for visibility.